goadesign/goa/README.md

 the
 [Code Generation Requirements](https://github.com/goadesign/goa/blob/v2/REQ_CODEGEN.md).

+The generated code gets entirely re-generated each time alleviating the confusion around scaffold vs. generated code.

 ## Separation of Concern

-The generated code produced by `goagen` v2 implements a much stronger separation of concern between the transport and service layers.
+The generated code produced by `goa` v2 implements a much stronger separation of concern between the transport and service layers.
 This makes it possible to easily expose the same methods via different transport mechanisms such as HTTP and gRPC.
 See the